 Committee membership consists of one faculty member from each of the Professional Schools (including Law), one faculty member from the University Libraries plus two faculty members from the College of Arts and Sciences, a representative from Advancement, and two students selected from the University Honors Program.
 In order to insure consistency and promote quality in the selection process, Committee members serve for a term of three years, with staggering terms, with the exception of the students, who may serve from one to two years.
 Award recipients are most likely to be asked to serve as members of the committee at some point subsequent to their award, though this is not a prerequisite to faculty membership on the committee.

-This year the Faculty Awards Committee, appointed by the Provost, consists of Co-Chairs Rex Berney (Physics) and Carolyn Ridenour (Educational Leadership), Said Elhamri (Physics), Mike Gorman (MIS, Operations Management and Decision Sciences), Kevin Hallinan (Mechanical and Aerospace Engineering), Mike Krieger (University Libraries), Richard Saphire (Law), Chad Warren (Advancement), and students Andrew Steffensmeier (Pre-Med major), and Molly Winslow (Sociology major).
+This year the Faculty Awards Committee, appointed by the Provost, consists of Co-Chairs Carolyn Ridenour (Educational Leadership) and Mike Gorman (MIS, Operations Management and Decision Sciences); Roger Crum (Visual Arts), Said Elhamri (Physics), Charles Hallinan (Law), Kevin Hallinan (Mechanical and Aerospace Engineering), Fred Jenkins (University Libraries), Chad Warren (Advancement), and students Andrew Steffensmeier (Pre-Med major), and Molly Winslow (Sociology major).

-The Committee selects from among the nominees the faculty member or members who, in its judgment, have made the most significant contribution to the scholarly life and prestige of the University of Dayton.
-The contribution must be personal – i.e., it must be made by an individual or an individual team – and it must be scholarly in nature (including artistic production and/or performance).
+The Committee selects from among the nominees the faculty member or members who, in its judgment, have made the most significant contribution to the scholarly life and prestige of the University.
+The contribution must be personal – i.e., it must be made by an individual or an individual team – and it must be scholarly in nature (including artistic production and/or performance), and it must be accomplished while here at UD.
 The Award may be given in recognition of significant productivity in the current academic year or in recognition of a consistent high level of personal scholarly activity.
 The Award can be given for a single outstanding scholarly/artistic achievement or for a combination of notable achievements; special consideration will be given to more recent achievements (e.g., during the past three to five years).
 Emphasis will be placed on selecting individuals who enhance the reputation of the award.

 Among the specific contributions meriting the attention of the Committee would be the following: